 Anyone who has studied Medieval European history will doubtless already have told the story of Saint Bernard of Clairvaux to the children on the back seat as they take a break from their iPads.
 But that may still leave a reasonable number who look at the sign and wonder.

-Clairveaux was founded by Bernard, one of the most influential Europeans of the 12C.
+Clairveaux was founded by Bernard, a monk from Burgundy, one of the most influential Europeans of the 12C.

 Before we get to Bernard, a few antecedents.
 The Abbey of Cluny was the flagship HQ of the Benedictine Order, founded in 910 at Cluny, just north west of Mâcon.
 Within a short period of its foundation, it took off like Halley's Comet, producing Popes and Saints galore (well four and three to be exact), and every major and minor noble wanted at least one son to be a Benedictine.
 For over 400 years, the main Abbey, completed in 1120 at 187m long, was the largest building in the western world.
 However for some of the Order, Cluny had lost touch with the fundamental monastic principles of humility and piety.
 So in 1098, a group of 20 monks (and including one Stephen Harding an English monk from Dorset), broke away from Cluny, led by Robert from Molesmes.
 Molesmes was a small monastery just north of Dijon.
 Robert and his followers were given some marshy land and buildings by the Vicompte of Beaune, at a place in the wilderness about 12km to the east of Nuits St George, which became known as Citeaux.
 There they went back to the hard and simple life.
 But they too attracted support, and were obliged also to expand to accommodate the demand from new recruits (one of whom was Bernard).
 The monks at Citeaux were called 'the Cistercians', and they wore a white habit, in distinction to the Benedictines, who wore black.